-- Build upon Seattle’s vision set forth 100 years ago to become a premier city by creating infrastructure that embraces Seattle’s unique natural setting and promotes a vibrant urban environment.
+- Create infrastructure that embraces Seattle’s unique natural setting and promotes a vibrant urban environment.

-- Yield practical solutions and sustainability practices that support regional and local connectivity as well as the environment, with a special focus on shoreline habitat and the use of low-carbon materials.
+- Support regional and local connectivity and enhance the environment, with a special focus on shoreline habitat and the use of low-carbon materials.

-- Provide a memorable experience for all users, including motorists, pedestrians, bicyclists, transit users, recreationists and residents of adjacent neighborhoods.
+- Provide a positive experience for all users, including motorists, pedestrians, bicyclists, transit users, recreationists and residents of adjacent neighborhoods.

 Key design elements